 Mortgage default insurance is a mandatory insurance policy required when the down payment for your newly purchased home is above 5% but less than 20% of the value of your home.
-This insurance is offered to protect the lender, in case you as the borrower are unable to make the mortgage payments for any reason.
+This insurance is offered to protect the lender or financial institution, in case you as the borrower are unable to make the mortgage payments for any reason.
 In Canada, mortgage default insurance is currently offered by two entities: Genworth and Canada Mortgage and Housing Corporation (CMHC).

 On the other hand, mortgage insurance is a product that you elect to purchase for a very specific reason.
 What is that you ask?

 Mortgage insurance is an insurance policy, generally offered by your lender, that pays off the mortgage should the borrower die, while the principal on the loan is still outstanding.
-A mortgage insurance policy requires a fixed cost premium payment by the borrower to cover a reducing mortgage debt for the benefit of your lender until the mortgage is paid.
-With mortgage insurance, the lender is covered – however, it doesn’t fully protect you or your needs.
-Our experience as insurance professionals shows there are other products that can do a much better job of protecting your mortgage than mortgage insurance.
+A mortgage insurance policy (sometimes referred to as a mortgage life insurance policy) requires a fixed cost premium payment by the borrower to cover a reducing mortgage debt for the benefit of your lender until the mortgage balance is paid.
+With mortgage insurance, the lender is covered.
+However, it doesn’t fully protect you or your needs.
+Our experience as insurance professionals shows there are other products that do a much better job of protecting your mortgage.

 Through term life insurance you have the option to consider a policy with a death benefit larger than your mortgage to cover other such obligations as your child’s education, other debts, and living expenses for survivors.
-Our handy insurance calculator can help you determine the amount of life insurance you need to protect not just your mortgage, but also life’s other needs.
+Our insurance calculator can help you determine the amount of life insurance you need.

 Sure – there are some small advantages to mortgage insurance; we would be remiss if we didn’t mention them.
 As it is offered by your lender, you pay for it when you make your monthly mortgage payments – no need to worry about missing it.
 That said, is this small convenience worth thousands of dollars?
 Because that’s what you’ll be overpaying for the same amount of coverage over the life of your mortgage.